-You'll need a few documents to apply, such as your passport and proof of address in Denmark (e.g. a rental contract).
+You'll need a few documents to apply, such as your passport or a national ID card (EU/EEA/ Swiss and Nordic citizens only) and proof of address in Denmark (e.g. a rental contract).
 You will need to go to the Agency for International Recruitment and Integration (SIRI) to get a registration certificate, before going to the ICS or Citizens' Services.
 If you're arriving from outside of the EU or the Nordic region, you'll also need to bring a residence permit from the Agency for International Recruitment and Integration.
-See page 14 for a list of document requirements.
+See page 19 for a list of document requirements.